JACGWD/web-iv-2025/week-1-notes.md

 If you have an image that is particularly tall, like the email newsletter, you can match the width but keep a proportional height taller than 2048px.
 In other words, you can match only one dimension in order to maintain visual consistency between pages when matching two dimensions causes layout problems.

+## Whois & Cognitive Load

+In class, we saw that we can access information in the Whois database using either a web site or by using the terminal.
+Both tools provide access to the same information.
+Only the interface is different.

+- Question: Why is the whois web site easier to use?
+- Answer: Because the commandline interface requires you to remember the command and how to use it.

+That is a simple example of **cognitive load**.
+In Interface Design, any design decision that reduces the cognitive load on the user is a good thing.
+Otherwise, users will make mistakes, get lost, or completely give up trying to accomplish a task.